SALT-Lab-Human-AI/project-check-point-1-aidee/docs/report/FINAL_REPORT.md

 ### 7.1 Multi-Agent Systems and Agentic Workflows in Education

 The emergence of multi-agent AI systems has opened new possibilities for educational technology design.
 The ReAct (Reasoning and Acting) framework demonstrated that LLMs benefit from explicit reasoning traces interleaved with actions (Yao et al., 2023).
 This principle enables more deliberate and reliable problem-solving than pure generation.
-Building on this foundation, researchers have begun exploring how multiple AI agents might coordinate to address complex educational tasks.
+Building on this foundation, researchers have begun exploring how multiple AI agents might coordinate to address complex educational tasks (Jiang et al., 2025; Chudziak & Kostka, 2025).
 The "Agentic Workflow for Education" framework argues that multi-agent coordination can address educational complexity more effectively than monolithic systems, much as human educational teams (teachers, tutors, specialists) coordinate to support learners (Jiang et al., 2025).
 TutorGym provides a testbed for systematically evaluating AI agents as tutors, enabling comparison of different tutoring strategies in controlled conditions (Weitekamp et al., 2025).
 Empirical evidence has begun accumulating: AI-powered math tutoring platforms with adaptive scaffolding improve student outcomes (Chudziak & Kostka, 2025), while significant improvements in problem-solving, critical thinking, and logical reasoning have been observed when students used Intelligent Tutoring Systems over eight weeks of instruction (Khasawneh, 2024).

 NOODEIA's architecture implements principles from this emerging agentic workflow paradigm while contributing a novel synthesis.
 The LangGraph pipeline coordinates four specialized components: router, planner, solver, and critic.
 These components work together to produce tutoring responses.
 The router determines which reasoning strategy to employ (Chain of Thought, Tree of Thought, or ReAct).
 The planner constructs a step-by-step approach.
 The solver generates responses.
 The critic evaluates and refines output before delivery to the student.
 This multi-agent coordination addresses a limitation of monolithic LLM approaches: single-pass generation often produces responses that are locally coherent but pedagogically suboptimal.
 By separating planning, execution, and evaluation, NOODEIA enables the kind of deliberate tutoring that experienced human tutors provide.